QuickBooks Blog

 3. Push efficient inventory management

-Manage inventory efficiently.
+When exploring how to improve cash flow in a business, managing inventory efficiently is a good option.
 Although it is a balancing act, you can reap multiple rewards by doing this.

 For instance, if your business is in manufacturing, you may keep a supply of finished items on hand as inventory.
 Carrying an inventory balance allows you to quickly fill orders so that clients don’t have to wait.